lbattaglioli2000/theluigi.com/content/collections/periodicals/hello.md

         text: 'their site'
       -
         type: text
-        text: ' is rather bland.'
+        text: ' is rather bland.
+I want to help give it a little pop!'
   -
     type: paragraph
     content: